ronksc/c3/wp-content/plugins/one-click-order-reorder/readme.txt

 * **Orders may be place from order's listing( My Account) page or order's detail page as well**.
 * **Empty cart** after adding the items of an order to cart.
 * **Place Same Order** named button added to place the same order by managing the products and direct redirect to checkout.
+* **Now the plugin contains basket feature, to add bulk of products into basket and then add them in just one click. **
+* **User can save their basket items and can order them anytime. **
 * Exclude products when placing the same order again.
-* Manage quantity of products when placing the same order again.
+* manage quantity of products when placing the same order again.
 * Saves user's precious time by adding multiple products of an order at once.
 * Easy customization.
 * Easy to use and install.